ITDS-PT/xeoapidocs/docs/concepts.md

 - Demo (generated once, you can put your code in this class.
 Extends DemoBase)
 - DemoFactory (generated once, you can put your code in this class.
 Extends DemoFactoryBase)

+Also for each List of Values declared in a .xeolov file another class with be created.
+For each interface (*.ixeomodel) a Java interface will also be created.

 ### API Hierarchy (BaseClass)